yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

   }> | null
   ```
 - **Fields**:
-  - `"name"`: The product’s name (required).
+  - `"name"`: The product's name (required).
   - `"summary"`: A brief description or subtitle for the product (required).
-  - `"price"`: The product’s price (required).
+  - `"price"`: The product's price (required).
-  - `"imageUrl"`: A URI for the product’s image (optional; must be a valid URI if provided).
+  - `"imageUrl"`: A URI for the product's image (optional; must be a valid URI if provided).
 - **Notes**: No additional properties are allowed per product object.

 ### Notes on Themes and Colors

 - **Global Color Palette in "settings"**:
   - Colors within `"settings" > "colors" > "palette"` use OKLCH format (e.g., "50% 0.15 210").
-  - Defines the store’s overall color scheme.
+  - Defines the store's overall color scheme.
 - **Section-Specific Themes in "paths"**:
   - Colors within section `"theme"` objects use hex format (e.g., "#ffffff").
   - Use sparingly to complement the global palette.